Sluggo-Issue-Tracker/Sluggo-py4web/README.md

 # Sluggo
 A modern, simple issue tracker for teams.
+App for the py4web framework.